 Investing in cryptocurrency is a relatively new phenomenon that is associated with different risks, including:

 The price per unit changes is simultaneous to the forces of demand and supply at play in the market.
 The non-existence of government control in the industry further catapults the differences in prices.
-These are the two primary factors that bring about drastic shifts in the value per unit of the digital coins over a short period; hence, resulting in massive profits or losses for their holders.
+These are the two primary factors that bring about drastic shifts in the value per unit of digital coins over a short period, hence, resulting in massive profits or losses for their holders.